 Dr. Joshua M. Bershad is our Inaugural Judith A. Hoffman Humanitarian Awardee.
 The Judith A. Hoffman Humanitarian Award is named in memory of Judith Ann Shafranski Hoffman, an ongoing volunteer and supporter of the American Cancer Society and notable philanthropist dedicated to forever easing the burden of another.
 Judy wasn’t one to sit back and let the world pass her by.
 She was a warm, compassionate and courageous person who, through her unselfish gift of time, energy and devotion to the American Cancer Society’s Night of Wine and Roses, helped enrich the lives of countless others.
 As a cancer warrior, she was an inspiration, a source of hope and determination.
 Her beautiful soul and magical quality will always hold a special place in the hearts of those whose lives she has touched.

-Judy’s dream was for a day when cures would be found, the puzzle to be solved and hardship to be replaced with comfort and triumph.
 The Judith A. Hoffman Humanitarian Award was established in 2017 to honor the memory of this remarkable, one of a kind woman.
 Selected by Mr. Hoffman, Joshua embodies the traits that made Judy so very special.
 His unwavering commitment to humanity and his dedication to inspiring hope and strength among the suffering are a few of the many qualities that distinguish him.
-Joshua also serves as the Sr. Vice President of Medical Affairs and CMO at Robert Wood Johnson University Hospital in New Brunswick.
-President of RWJ Physician Enterprise, he also Chairs the RWJ Visiting Nurses Board, and is on the Board of Directors of New Brunswick Tomorrow.
+Joshua serves as the Executive Vice President and CMO at Robert Wood Johnson University Hospital in New Brunswick, President of RWJ Physician Enterprise, Chair of the Board of RWJ Visiting Nurses and is on the VNA Health Group Board of Directors.

 If you would like to support our Honorees, please contact Emily Nelson, Community Development Manager.